paoga87/jekyllsite/_pages/01_about.md

 After being an Au Pair, I decided to stay and attend school here in the US.
 I started at [SUNY Rockland Community College][SUNY] and graduated with an A.S in Computer Information Systems (GPA 3.83).
 Attending a community college opened many doors for me, which led to academic and athletic scholarship opportunities to complete my 4-year degree at [St. Thomas Aquinas College][STAC] with a B.S. in Computer Science (GPA 3.56).
 Later on, I received a Merit scholarship to attend Graduate school.
 Thanks to that, in December of 2014 I completed my Masters in Computer Science (GPA 3.81) at Pace University.

 I currently work as a Web Developer at [On-Net Surveillance Systems, Inc. (OnSSI)][OnSSI].
-I am also an Adjunct of Computer Studies at [Rockland Community College][SUNY] and an Adunct of Computer Science at [St. Thomas Aquinas College][STAC].
+I am also an Adjunct of Computer Studies at [Rockland Community College][SUNY] and an Adjunct of Computer Science at [St. Thomas Aquinas College][STAC].

 When not at work, you can find me at the gym or home reading a book with my dog and cats!
 Thank you for stopping by.
 Please visit my blog and let me know what you think!